-Microvascular ischemic disease describes conditions that affect the small blood vessels in the brain.
+Microvascular ischemic brain disease describes conditions that affect the small blood vessels in the brain.
 These conditions include stroke, cerebral hemorrhage, and dementia.

-In this article, we provide more information on microvascular ischemic disease, including its symptoms, causes, and treatment.
+In this article, we provide more information on microvascular ischemic brain disease, including its symptoms, causes, and treatment.

 Conditions that affect these blood vessels can damage white matter in the brain.
 White matter contains nerve fibers that send signals between different parts of the brain.

-Microvascular ischemic disease is a “silent” disease, which means that most people who have it do not experience noticeable symptoms.
+Microvascular ischemic brain disease is a “silent” disease, which means that most people who have it do not experience noticeable symptoms.

-However, doctors can look for signs of microvascular ischemic disease using MRI brain scans.
+However, doctors can look for signs of microvascular ischemic disease using brain MRI scans.

-The symptoms of microvascular ischemic disease can range from mild to severe, depending on the extent of the damage.
+The symptoms of microvascular ischemic brain disease can range from mild to severe, depending on the extent of the damage.

-People who have mild forms of microvascular ischemic disease may have no symptoms.
+People who have mild forms of microvascular ischemic brain disease may have no symptoms.
 However, those with more advanced white matter damage may experience:

 - difficulty thinking